 (nuclear medicine test).

-testicular scan, the tracer substance is injected into a vein in the arm.
+testicular scan, the tracer is injected into a vein in your arm.
 It

 testicles.
-Areas of the testicles where the tracer
+Parts of the testicles where the tracer

-accumulates in abnormal amounts may indicate some types of tumors.
+builds up in abnormal amounts may be a sign of some types of tumors.
 The tracer

-may also indicate a pocket of fluid (cyst) or
+may also show where there is a pocket of fluid (cyst) or

-in an emergency to evaluate the cause of sudden, painful swelling of a
+in an emergency to find out the cause of sudden, painful swelling of a

-testicle, which can be caused by a twisted spermatic cord inside the testicle.
+testicle.
+That problem can be caused by a twisted cord in the testicle.